-- Loan to value of equity.
-Lenders will allow you to borrow up to a certain amount of the value of equity in your property — usually up to 80% — and this may also depend whether this is a commercial or residential property.
+- Loan-to-value of equity.
+Lenders will allow you to borrow up to a certain amount of the value of equity in your property, usually up to 80%, though it may depend on if it is a commercial or residential property.

 - Interest rate.
-Business equity loans may have higher interest rates than home loans due to the higher risk the lender takes on with business loans.You should still compare your options as some lenders will be more competitive than others.
-You may also have a choice between variable and fixed rate options for business equity loans.
+Business equity loans may have higher interest rates than home loans due to the higher risk the lender takes on with business loans, but it will generally be lower than an unsecured business loan of equal value.

 - Loan amount and terms.
-The loan amount and terms you are approved for will depend on the business proposal you put forward, the financial position you are in, and the amount of security you are able to offer.
-Still, you will be able to check the minimum and maximum loan amount and terms offered by the lender before you apply.
+The loan amount and terms you are approved for will depend on the business proposal you put forward, the financial position you’re in and the amount of security you’re able to offer.

 - Additional features.
-Some lenders may also offer additional features with business equity loans, such as a split loan option, interest-only repayments, and other features that you may want to take advantage of.
-Remember to check if there are any fees associated with these features.
+Some lenders may offer additional features with business equity loans, such as a split loan option, interest-only repayments and other features that you may want to take advantage of.